4teamwork/opengever.core/docs/intern/oneoffixx/index.rst

 URL like ``oneoffixx:connector=<path-to-xml>``.
 We also store the checkout URL JWT in Office Connector and replace the JWT in the XML with a random hash so we can piece it back together once the callback completes.

+Oneoffixx
+^^^^^^^^^

+Oneoffixx flushes the file out onto the filesystem, produces a result XML file for any post mortem debugging purposes and sends the callback back to Office Connector.